Psychiatry and Behavioral Health

 Sitting at the intersection of a number of fields, we bring scientists, clinicians, patients, families, and the public together to improve the well-being and mental health of people throughout the mid-Atlantic region.
 Our treatment team is comprised of psychiatrists, psychologists, nurse practitioners, social workers, therapists, and psychiatry and psychology trainees.

 - Services provided through Penn State Health and the Pennsylvania Psychiatric Institute include services for adults, adolescents and children who suffer from a variety of mental and behavioral health issues.

 - Specialized treatment settings include inpatient, outpatient, and partial (day) hospital programs

-Specialized treatment modalities including neuromodulation services.
+- Specialized treatment modalities including neuromodulation services.

 Psychiatry is a dynamic, exciting field, which is changing rapidly today.
 At Penn State Health Milton S. Hershey Medical Center, we provide innovative care for patients, educate the healthcare providers and academicians of the future, and produce and disseminate new knowledge in our research programs.

 The explosion of knowledge about the brain and behavior that has characterized the past century is leading to understanding the connections that will lead to improved care: links between the genome, the cell, cellular networks, and clinical symptoms.
 Sitting at the intersection of a number of fields, psychiatry brings scientists, clinicians, patients, families and the public together to improve the well-being and mental health of people.